Did you know?

 If you want to visit much bigger colonies, then take a trip to Seal Island in False Bay or Duiker Island off the Sentinel in Hout Bay.
 You won't dive here but you'll see huge seal colonies numbering in the thousands at least.

-A bonus at Partridge Point is the reef that is home to wall sponges, featherstars, nudibranch, starfish and all sorts of crustaceans.
+A bonus at Partridge Point is the reef, which is home to wall sponges, featherstars, nudibranch, starfish and all sorts of crustaceans.
 Fallows' company, Apex Predators, provides your cylinder and weight belt and you can hire all the other gear you need.

 Travel tips & Planning info